-California's proposed spending plan builds on the bold health and human services proposals included in California's Comeback Plan by expanding on or complementing the proposals to further achieve improved outcomes for individuals served by the programs.
-These proposals independently provide historic one-time investments to build capacity and transform critical safety net programs to support and empower Californians.
-Taken together, these investments advance the health and well-being of our entire state, promoting economic mobility and overall social stability.
+California's HCBS Spending Plan builds on the bold health and human services proposals that were anchored in California's Comeback Plan, by expanding on or complementing the proposals to achieve improved outcomes for individuals served by the programs.
+Historically, these proposals independently provided one-time investments to build capacity and transform critical safety net programs to support and empower Californians.